zaufi/zaufi.github.com/_posts/2012-08-31-vbox-setup-new-vm.md

    status for them.
 It may affect futher (re)installs w/ conflicts in configuration files.
    To remove them completely use `dpkg -P <package>`...
 (BTW, there is a lot of packages can be removed after _minimal_ Ubuntu install which are obviously useless in VM)
+3. If you'd like to add some external keys (like PPA's) use the following command:

+        # apt-key adv --keyserver hkp://keyserver.ubuntu.com --recv-key D4762858

+   **NOTE** `--keyserver` should be **before** any other options!

 ### Useful Helpers ###